thompsonmikej/Heroes-And-Villains-Lab/README.md

 Main Stories

-(/2.5 points) As a developer, I want to make good, consistent commits.
+As a developer, I want to make good, consistent commits.

-(/2.5 points) As a developer, I want to create an ERD with two tables - Super and SuperType.
+As a developer, I want to create an ERD with two tables - Super and SuperType.
 The two tables should show all of the correct properties for both entities as well as the correct relationship between the two tables

-(/2.5 points) As a developer, I want to create a SuperType model in a “super_types” app.
+As a developer, I want to create a SuperType model in a “super_types” app.
 Property names must be in snake_case and match the following exactly! type – CharField

-(/5 points) As a developer, I want to register the SuperType model with the admin site so I can:
+As a developer, I want to register the SuperType model with the admin site so I can:
 Register a new super user (python manage.py createsuperuser) Visit the admin site
 Seed two values (“Hero” and “Villain”) into the “super_type” table

-(/2.5 points) As a developer, I want to create a Super model in a “supers” app.
+As a developer, I want to create a Super model in a “supers” app.
 Property names must be in snake_case and match the following exactly! name - CharField alter_ego  - CharField